China's security apparatus swings into action to smother Covid protests – KION546

 The heavy police presence has discouraged protesters from gathering since, while authorities in some cities have adopted surveillance tactics used in the far western region of Xinjiang to intimidate those who demonstrated at the weekend.

+Without mentioning the demonstrations, Chen Wenqing urged law enforcement officials to “resolutely strike hard against infiltration and sabotage activities by hostile forces, as well as illegal and criminal acts that disrupt social order,” the state-run news agency Xinhua reported.

+The tough language may signal a heavy-handed crackdown ahead.
+While protests over local grievances do occur in China, the current wave of demonstrations is the most widespread since the Tiananmen Square pro-democracy movement of 1989.
+The political defiance is also unprecedented, with some protesters openly calling for Xi, the country’s most powerful and authoritarian leader in decades, to step down.

-In Shanghai, the sidewalks of Urumqi Road — where residents had protested for two nights in a row — have been completely blocked by tall barricades, making it virtually impossible for crowds to congregate.
+Some of the boldest protests took place in Shanghai, where crowds called for Xi’s removal two nights in a row.
+The sidewalks of Urumqi Road — the main protest site — have been completely blocked by tall barricades, making it virtually impossible for crowds to congregate.

 Ten minutes’ drive away, dozens of police officers patrolled the People’s Square — a large plaza at the heart of the city where some residents had planned to gather with white paper and candles on Monday evening.
 Police also waited inside a subway station there, closing off all but one exit, according to a protester at the scene.